corgian-standard/corgian-standard.github.io/data/software-engineering/git.md

 been doing all the time.
 Whatever is preventing you from doing this, that is a tech debt.
 Imagine you cannot save the file every single second, that is a tech debt.

+## Practice Agile Small Pull Request (PR)

+A PR should be small.
+Be honest, no one is going to read a large PR.
+It is a blind approval.
+You want PR to be small, thus, when squash merged, it is still easy to understand its goal.
+This also promotes smaller Agile sub-tasks that can be completed quickly instead of a waterfall sized PR.

 ## Stop using Git CLI, use Git GUI (Learning Curve)

 This upsets a lot of people.
 Use Git CLI has a steeper learning curve than Git GUI.